 Use this quiet holiday time to invest in your owned media.
 You may find a lot of areas where you can improve, and the foundation you build now during a slower retail season will help you during Labor Day, Black Friday, and Cyber Monday sales.
 You’ll have a stronger platform and be more top-of-mind with your visitors, which will turn into more revenue.

-Interested in launching social media campaigns in the lead up to the Fourth of July?
+Now that you know how to optimize your owned channels, are you interested in launching social media campaigns in the lead up to the Fourth of July?
 Check out this eBook we produced with Bitly to learn the secrets to social media success.